adamdalton155/adamdalton155/README.md

 ### Hi there 👋

 I'm Adam from Ireland, and I am final year computer science student in Atlantic Technological University Galway.
-I am 24 years old with an interest in coding and always wanting to learn what I can
+I am 24 years old with an interest in software development and always wanting to learn what I can.

 Skills
 - React